 Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

-For some people, the decision to end a pregnancy is simple, for others it's difficult and complex.
+For some people, the decision to end a pregnancy is simple, for others it's difficult or complex.
 There are so many reasons a person might not be able to carry a pregnancy at that time in their life.
 In fact, 1 out of every 4 women in the U.S. will have an abortion by the time she is 45 years old.
 Most people never talk about it.
 But every person's story is unique, and pregnancy isn't easy — the decision about what is best for a person's health, their families, and their futures must be theirs to make.

 Shira (She/Her)